MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-api/configurablemapmodule-object.md

 ---
 title: "ConfigurableMapModule Object | Microsoft Docs"
-description: "This article describes properties of the ConfigurableMapModule Object, which defines what module should be loaded and the data sets that should be loaded with it. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article describes properties of the ConfigurableMapModule Object, which defines what module should be loaded and the data sets that should be loaded with it." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""